bry5an/discord-jp-sentence-patterns/README.md

 uv run python main.py
 ```

-**Production (e.g., VPS, Docker):**
-Ensure `uv` is installed and run the same command, or build a Docker image based on the python environment.

 ## Channel Setup in Discord
-Create two text channels in your server:
+Create text channels for the bot to ingest vocab & grammar in your server:
 -   `#active-vocab-inbox`
 -   `#grammar-inbox`

+Create another channel to post daily to:
+-   `#vocab-daily`

 The bot listens specifically to these channel names.